A “bubble” is when you don’t own, or no longer own, what kept going up in price. -Nassim Nichol Taleb (#)

-But predictions for the future include our assessments of other people’s predictions of the future, which makes any market a network of speculations built on top of other speculations.
+Since predictions for the future include our assessments of other people’s predictions of the future, any market is a network of speculations built on top of other speculations.
 This is fragile and prone to feedback loops.
 Feedback loops generate dramatic rises and falls.
 Widespread optimism about something can fuel years of investing in something that never pans out, and markets are dominated by optimists about markets.

 Many investors love bubbles provided they get in on them early, and get out before they burst.
 They care nothing about “real” value.
 They are investing to profit, and don’t need “real” value to profit, but only the stock price to go up.

 Here are some examples:

 - The sun is going to explode in a few billion years.
 This makes the earth, and our civilization, a bubble.
 We will not be here forever.
 Our certainty about the human world is unfounded.
 We know we take for granted many things that are not certain or are guaranteed to change for the worse for us.
 The human species is likely a bubble in the history of the universe.